Euricom/case_docker_api/README_AMAZON_AWS.md

             Second parameter is your application name in Elastic Beanstalk Third parameter is your bucket name
             Fourth parameter is the region (it is important!)
+            Fifth parameter is your AWS ElasticBeanstalk app environment name

         *Note: You can also use environment variables in CircleCI instead of passing these hardcoded in circle.yml.*